vatpac-technology/sops/docs/terminal/perth.md

 	  <figcaption>21/24 TCU Structure</figcaption>
 	</figure>

+#### Perth Radar (PHR)
+PHR is responsible for the provision of FIS in Class G airspace within the PH TMA.
+The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.

 #### Pearce Airspace
 When **PEA TCU** is online, they assume responsibility for the airspace in R155A and R155B from `SFC` to `F160`.